deep-compute/logagg/README.md

     - **NOTE**: Replace **<nsq-server-ip-or-DNS>** with the ip of `nsq` server
     - **NOTE**: Replace **<mongoDB-server-ip-or-DNS>** with the ip of `mongoDB` server eg.: **192.168.0.111**
     - **NOTE**: **--volume** argument is to mount local directory of log file into eg.: **192.168.0.111**
-- We can check records in mongoDB
+- You can check records in mongoDB
     ```mongo
     $ mongo -u deadpool -p chimichanga
     ....